lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 At the sender, one Retransmission Timer MUST be instantiated for each pair of Rule ID and optional DTag values.
 At the receiver, one Inactivity Timer MUST be instantiated for each pair of Rule ID and optional DTag values.
-The expiration values of the Retransmission Timer and of the Inactivity Timer are based on the characteristics of the underlying LPWAN technology and MUST be defined in other documents (e.g. technology-specific profile documents).
+The expiration values of the Retransmission Timer and of the Inactivity Timer are based on the characteristics of the underlying LPWAN technology and MUST be defined in a Profile.

-The presence and size of the MIC and DTag fields MUST be defined by each LPWAN technology-specific document.
+The presence and size of the MIC and DTag fields MUST be defined by each Profile.

-The value of N (size of the FCN field) and the value of MAX_WIND_FCN MUST be defined by each LPWAN technology-specific document.
+The value of N (size of the FCN field) and the value of MAX_WIND_FCN MUST be defined by each Profile.

-The value of MAX_ACK_REQUESTS MUST be defined by each LPWAN technology-specific document.
+The value of MAX_ACK_REQUESTS MUST be defined by each Profile.

 #### Sender behaviour